alexnxela/iris-dmn/README.md

 ![Main](https://github.com/alexnxela/iris-dmn/blob/main/demo.gif?raw=true)

 ## About DMN
+DMN was invented in 2015 by the same guys who created BPMN - these 2 notations go well together.
+But it can also be used separately.
 The Decision Model and Notation (DMN™) is a Standard by OMG®, providing a conventional and visual notation readily understandable by all users and personas.
 1. https://learn-dmn-in-15-minutes.com/
 2. https://kiegroup.github.io/dmn-feel-handbook/#dmn-feel-handbook